Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Soundtrack

 On April 1, 2014, Christophe Beck was hired to score the film.
 Walt Disney Records released the EP soundtrack album on October 7, 2014.
 It features songs from the film, and new tracks by various artists, like The Vamps, Kerris and Justine Dorsey, The Narwhals, Charles William, and IDK & The Whatevs.

-Sequel
+Reboot

 In December 2020, Disney hired writer Matt Lopez to pen a sequel to the film for Disney+.
 It follows a similar plot, but instead focuses on a "multigenerational Latino family".
 21 Laps Entertainment and The Jim Henson Company are also set to return.
 In October 2022, Marvin Lemus signed on to direct while Eva Longoria was cast as Alexander's mother.
 The new film features the family going on a road trip.
 By March 2024, its title was changed to Alexander and the Terrible, Horrible, No Good, Very Bad Road Trip.